 An important part of the learning process will be working within strict health and safety guidance and applying food safety principles at all times.

 A range of clubs and enrichment opportunities are run by the department throughout the year to develop and extend the learning process.

-We pride ourselves on our links with local schools and businesses.
-At Key Stage 4 we have held several successful ‘pop up ‘restaurants raising money for charity and our Key Stage 3 students have enjoyed our ‘bake off’ competition against Ipswich High School for Girls at the Suffolk Food Hall.
+We pride ourselves on our links with local colleges and businesses.
+At Key Stage 4 we have held successful ‘Bake Sales’ and taken part in external charity events raising money for Alzheimer’s and Dementia care.